 Attendees were aware of the concept of payback period.
-Nearly all attendees, users and nonusers alike, confirmed that they were aware of the concept of payback period before the focus groups.
+Nearly all attendees, users and non-users alike, confirmed that they were aware of the concept of payback period before the focus groups.
 However, based on attendee responses, it seems as if auditors are inconsistent in whether they discuss payback period during the kitchen-table wrap-up.
-Only one-quarter of attendees (9 of $36^8$ ) confirmed that their auditor discussed the concept of payback period with them, in some cases noting that the auditors addressed payback period more than providing detailed savings estimates.
+Only one-quarter of attendees (9 of 36) confirmed that their auditor discussed the concept of payback period with them.
+However, in these homes, some attendees notes that the auditors addressed payback period rather than providing detailed savings estimates.

-Payback period was an important consideration in the installation decision for attendees that discussed payback with their auditor.
+Payback period was an important consideration in the installation decision for attendees who discussed payback with their auditor.
 Almost all rebate users reported that the length of the payback period factored strongly into their decisions to install HP measures; the one user who said payback was not important noted that she knew she was going to install the measure prior to the audit.
 Importantly, all of these users-including the one who said payback was not important-had discussed the payback period with their auditor.
 However, only those non-users that discussed payback with their auditor said it was an important consideration in their decision-making process.
 This indicates that HES attendees give relatively more importance to payback period when it is addressed by the auditor.
 Yet, for some, the payback period may never be a key component of the decision making process.